comp-lin-alg/comp-lin-alg-course/doc/source/L3_analysing_algorithms.rst

-for sufficiently small `\varepsilon` (assuming, albeit unrealistically, that we have a sequence of computers with smaller and smaller $\varepsilon$).
+for sufficiently small `\varepsilon` (assuming, albeit unrealistically, that we have a sequence of computers with smaller and smaller `\varepsilon`).
 We shall see below that we have to lower our aspirations depending on the condition number of `A`.

 .. proof:definition:: Stability